 ORAL HYGIENE: In the surgical area you can gently brush the teeth but don't touch the gums and don't floss until the sutures are removed.
-If you have a surgical dressing, avoid touching it with a toothbrush or floss.
 Continue to brush and floss the teeth that were not involved in the surgery area.

 PHYSICAL ACTIVITY: Avoid strenuous physical activity for 1-2 days following surgery.
-If you elevate your blood pressure you may get bleeding.
+If you elevate your blood pressure with exercise, you may get increased swelling and bleeding.